nickgerace/gfold/README.md

 ```

 _Notes:_
-- _The original [tap](https://github.com/nickgerace/homebrew-gfold) is still actively maintained, but is deprecated.
+- _The original [tap](https://github.com/nickgerace/homebrew-gfold) will no longer be maintained after version `2.0.1`.
 Please migrate to the new tap._
 - _Both the current and deprecated taps may not work with [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux)._

 ### AUR